johnridesabike/bikewalklife/posts/2022/09/the-first-u.s.data-on-bike-commuting-in-the-pandemic-era-is-here.md

 * 3.1.4 – [Workers Commuting by Bicycling over Time](https://data.bikeleague.org/show-your-data/city-data/topic-ii-rates-of-active-commuting/#workers-commuting-by-bicycling-over-time)
 * 3.1.5 – [Chart: 10 Cities with the Most Bike Commuters](https://data.bikeleague.org/show-your-data/city-data/topic-ii-rates-of-active-commuting/#10-cities-with-the-most-bike-commuters)

 The data portrays a mixed bag of news.
 The pandemic disrupted our status-quo of how people commuted to work.
 More specifically, many people stopped commuting entirely.
-With that context, it may not be surprising to see that bicycle and walking commutes also dropped.
+With that context, it may not be surprising to see that biking and walking commutes also dropped.
 Almost everywhere in the nation has fewer people biking and walking to work compared to two years ago.

 What the data does not capture is that many areas have experienced a "bike boom" during the pandemic, attributed to reduced car traffic and people's need to get outdoors.
-We can see that the boom has not spread to commute patterns, at least not that are visible in this data.
+We can see that the boom has not spread to commute patterns, at least not that are reported.
 The announcement notes that this data only represents about 10% of all biking and walking trips.

+However you read into these reports, it seems clear that we're not yet at a tipping-point where most people are ready to start biking and walking instead of car-commuting.
+We still have a lot of progress to make.